- Contact Us

 Still others are privately owned sectors opened by tradition or law to some civic discourse: newspaper editorial pages, radio talk shows and certain large shopping malls where patrons are encouraged to congregate without having to buy.
 The most dynamic public forum is the newest — in some spaces private but in many others welcoming news, views and discussion — the Internet.

-We propose to offer resources to fight them, and to do so without partisanship or ideology.
+We offer resources to fight them, without partisanship or ideology.
 Our only agenda is to allow others’ agendas, however tentative or unpopular at the moment, to be offered and debated for whatever support they may attract.
+The task has three levels:

 Specifically, we can help if you are, for example: